Core/Entity classes

 **Scalable Customization**: This system supports both broad theming changes and granular entity customizations, making it easy to maintain brand consistency while accommodating specific functional requirements.

-## Core & Entity Specific Classes
+## Core & Entity-specific Classes

 {% tabs %}